Crying in the Rain (Culture Beat song)

-"Crying in the Rain" is a song recorded by German Eurodance band Culture Beat, released in February 1996 as the second single from their third studio album, Inside Out (1995)..
-The single charted in many countries, reaching its best chart positions in Hungary, Germany and Denmark, where it was a top 10 hit.
-It also reached number-one on the Canadian RPM Dance/Urban chart.
-A CD maxi-single containing remixes of "Crying in the Rain" was also released under the name "Crying in the Rain Remixes".
+"Crying in the Rain" is a song recorded by German Eurodance band Culture Beat, released on 12 February 1996 by Dance Pool as the second single from their third studio album, Inside Out (1995)..
+It was co-written by band members Tania Evans and Jay Supreme with Doug Laurent and Robert Gerding, and produced by Laurent.
+The single charted in many countries, reaching its best chart positions in Hungary, Germany and Denmark, where it was a top-10 hit.
+"Crying in the Rain" also reached number-one on the Canadian RPM Dance/Urban chart.
+The music video for the song was directed by Oliver Sommer and filmed in Hong Kong, China.
+A CD maxi-single containing remixes was also released under the name "Crying in the Rain Remixes".

 Critical reception

-Larry Flick from Billboard noted that "Tania Evans smolders on the Culture Beat kicker "Crying In The Rain"—which is by far the act's most viable bid for pop radio success since 1994's "Mr. Vain"."
-Damien Mendis from Music Weeks RM Dance Update rated the song four out of five, remarking its "traditional speedy Euro style with galloping bass, sweeping synths and obligatory energetic rap capturing its catchiness."
+Larry Flick from Billboard noted that "Tania Evans smolders on the Culture Beat kicker 'Crying in the Rain'—which is by far the act's most viable bid for pop radio success since 1994's 'Mr. Vain'."
+Taylor Parkes from Melody Maker was less enthustiastic, saying, "Belgium being probably the only country still interested in Culture Beat."
+Damien Mendis from Music Weeks RM Dance Update gave the song four out of five, remarking its "traditional speedy Euro style with galloping bass, sweeping synths and obligatory energetic rap capturing its catchiness."
 He concluded, "You'll either love it or hate it."
-Another editor, James Hamilton described it as "Tania Evans wailed and gruff J. Supreme muttered Eurodisco".
+Another RM editor, James Hamilton, described it as "Tania Evans wailed and gruff J. Supreme muttered Eurodisco".

 Chart performance

 "Crying in the Rain" was quite successful on the charts in both Canada and Europe, peaking at number-one on the Canadian RPM Dance/Urban chart.
 In Europe, it made the top 10 in Denmark, Germany and Hungary, where it peaked at number ten, eight and three.
-The single was also a top 20 hit in Austria, Belgium, Finland and Switzerland, and a top 30 hit in Scotland, Sweden and the United Kingdom, as well as on the Eurochart Hot 100, where it hit number 28.
+The single was also a top-20 hit in Austria, Belgium, Finland and Switzerland, and a top-30 hit in Scotland, Sweden and the United Kingdom, as well as on the Music & Media Eurochart Hot 100, where it hit number 28.
 In the UK, "Crying in the Rain" peaked at number 29 in its first week at the UK Singles Chart, on June 9, 1996.

-Music video

-A music video was produced to promote the single, directed by Oliver Sommer.
-It was filmed in Hong Kong, China.